lidiakrajewska/url-shortening-api-master/README.md

 ### Continued development

 - how to make logo a different colour?
+- give logo in the footer more space
+- break text on desktop
 - hover etc states
 - tablet / desktop view
 - navigation on moblie